nebula-pwa/nebula-pwa.github.io/README.md

-Sure!
-Here’s the updated README with additional details for PowerShell commands and workflow instructions.

----

 # Nebula PWA Web

-This repository contains the source code for the `nebula-pwa-web` project, a progressive web app (PWA) built with React.
-The app is designed to be responsive, elegant, and up-to-date with the latest web development trends.
+This repository contains the source code for the `nebula-info-web` project, a web site built with React.
+This site is to provide information about Nebula PWA.
+This is designed to be responsive, elegant, and up-to-date with the latest web development trends.
 This project is deployed on GitHub Pages.

 ## Table of Contents